Extracting resilience events from utility outage data based on overlapping times and locations: Results

-\looseness=-1 The time and location method is applied to automatically extract events from detailed publicly available outage data of investor-owned utilities in Massachusetts \cite{MassachusettsData}.
-Thresholds of $t_{max}=3$ hours and $d=10$ miles are used.
-Data from NOAA's storm events database, DOE's OE-417 form, and local weather reports are used to verify whether the automatically extracted events correspond to actual weather events.
-Table~\ref{tab:eventsData} shows that the top 10 largest events extracted automatically from the outage data correspond nicely to major weather events.
+The time-and-location method is applied to automatically extract events from detailed, publicly available outage data of investor-owned utilities in Massachusetts \cite{MassachusettsData}.
+Thresholds of $t_{max}=3$ hours and $d=10$ km are used.
+Data from NOAA's storm events database \cite{noaaStormsDB}, DOE's OE-417 form, and local weather reports are used to verify whether the automatically extracted events correspond to actual weather events.
+Table~\ref{tab:eventsData} shows that the top 10 largest events extracted automatically from the outage data correspond closely to major weather events.
+Notably, three distinct March 2018 Nor'easters appear in the top ten events.
+These are correctly separated by the algorithm because sufficient time elapsed between successive storms for all outages from the earlier storm to be restored before the next storm began, breaking the temporal overlap chain.
+This serves as useful validation: the algorithm did not over-aggregate these closely spaced storms into a single multi-week event, which time-only grouping with large $t_{max}$ would risk.

-Figure~\ref{fig:exampleEvent}A shows actual events extracted from the Massachusetts detailed outage data.
-The 1194 outages shown are grouped into a single event if only time-based grouping is used.
-However, when both time and location are used, the outages are divided into multiple distinct events, the top three of which are shown.
-Figure~\ref{fig:exampleEvent}B shows a different set of events extracted from the Massachusetts EAGLE-I data.
-The 8 county events shown are grouped into a single event if only time-based grouping is used, and are grouped into 4 events if both time and location are used.
+Fig.~\ref{fig:exampleEventDetailed} shows an example of an actual event extracted using the time-and-location-based grouping method from the Massachusetts detailed outage data.
+The 1266 outages shown are grouped into a single event when only time-based grouping (section \ref{sec:eventstime}) is used.
+However, when both time and location are used, the outages are grouped into 174 distinct events, the top three of which are shown in Fig.~\ref{fig:exampleEventDetailed}.
+The red and green points show outages that occur in close proximity to each other, but the inset timeline plot shows they do not overlap in time, which is why the algorithm separated them into two events.
+Similarly, the red and blue bars in the timeline overlap in time; however, when we look at their locations, we notice they are not close to each other, which is why the algorithm did not group them into the same event.
+The gray points indicate outages that are grouped into smaller, mostly single-outage events.